Fort Sumter Flag

 That night, fireworks brightened the skies over Charleston harbor.
 Almost five hundred miles to the north, President Lincoln went with his wife to Ford's Theatre for the last time.

-The original 33-star garrison flag is now on display in Ft.
+The original 33-Star Garrison Flag is now on display in Ft.
 Sumter's museum, a bookend, if you will, to the beginning and end of America's great national tragedy.
 A replica of the flag flies daily above the fort, along with other historic flags.
 I have a small replica of the flag, which the Roundtable gave me at the conclusion of my term as president.
 At my request, Superintendent John Tucker of the Ft.
 Sumter National Monument arranged for my flag to be flown above the fort on April 14, 2002, the 141st anniversary of the flag's lowering and the 137th anniversary of its re-raising.
 As Tucker wrote to me, "Through the stories behind [our] flags, we are able to learn and remember significant people and events of the past.
 This 33-star flag is one of the most historic and memorable symbols of our nation's heritage."

 He's right.
 Long may it wave.